 You can permanently lose the right to own or possess a gun.
 It can make it difficult to find a job or keep your job.

-At the Law Office of Robert S. Toale, our New Orleans domestic violence lawyer understands the impact that a domestic violence charge can have on your life.
+At the Law Office of Robert S. Toale, our New Orleans domestic violence lawyer understands the impact a domestic violence charge can have on your life.
 Attorney Robert S. Toale has 30 years of courtroom experience.
-We use that experience to help our clients achieve the best possible results from even the worst situations.
+We use that experience to help our clients achieve the best possible results in even the worst situations.

 Following an arrest for domestic violence, your ability to interact with the other party will most likely be limited by an automatic stay away order.
-This order will prohibit communication with the other party in-person, via phone, e-mail and even messages through third parties.
+This order will prohibit communication with the other party in-person, via phone, email and even messages through third parties.
 Violating this order is a criminal charge in itself.

 If your case involves certain circumstances, you will be facing the possibility of an increased sentence.
 If the other party is pregnant or was strangled, the penalty will be enhanced.